UofUDELPHI/2023-12-01-sql/index.md

 <p id="requirements">
   <strong>Requirements:</strong>
   {% if online == "false" %}
-    Participants must bring a laptop with a
+    Participants must bring a laptop on which they can access the internet.
-    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% else %}
     Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.